Getting started

 `-- tests

-Let's look at the tapestry.toml
+Let's look at the tapestry.toml manifest file that

 has been created (I've stripped out some comments for conciseness)